deeztek/Hermes-Secure-Email-Gateway/docs/admin/03-email-server/settings.md

 ## Nextcloud Maintenance Mode card

 Below the Webmail Settings card sits a second card that controls the local-admin escape hatch.
 As of [#262](https://github.com/deeztek/Hermes-Secure-Email-Gateway/issues/262) there is **no permanent bypass URL** &mdash; the operator toggles OIDC on/off from this card when they need to administer Nextcloud as the local admin (separate identity from the Authelia/LDAP users that normally SSO in).
-The sidebar entry "Nextcloud Admin" anchors to this card.

 | State | What it means |
 | --- | --- |